bchewy/localboost/README.md

 ### LocalBoost
 a SMUChamps project

+## Problem we’re solving:
+Small local businesses have to browse through a myriad of information on the internet to achieve what they’re trying to do.
+Have no knowledge/skills or are digitally illiterate, and sometimes have no time to learn.

+- Overlord of Information
+- No Knowledge or skills
+- Resource Limitation

+    Why are small local businesses not digitising?
+What services do they require?

 LocalBoost Is an online local platform that connects small local businesses with skilled freelancers and students seeking real world projects.

 Facilitates digital transformations, tailored solutions (Project Mgmt Tool - super simple to use)